Pueblo Dog Attack Injuries Lawyer

 3. Injury to your nerves or muscles

 At McCormick & Murphy, we are happy to help you understand your rights after a dog attack.
 We work with you to pursue and receive the compensation you deserve.
-Our Pueblo dog attack injuries lawyers can help you do the following;
+Our Pueblo dog attack lawyers can help you do the following:

 When making a dog attack injuries claim, you need to tie your injuries to the dog owner’s negligence.
 It is not enough to show that they were careless.

 It is impossible to get compensation if you can’t prove that you were injured in a dog attack.
-You may get compensation for therapy, medical expenses, emotional distress, and lost income both past and future.
+You may get compensation for therapy, medical expenses, emotional distress, and lost income (past and future).

 Our attorneys can help you fight accusations that you were wrong or responsible for the dog attack.
 You don’t qualify for compensation if you provoked the dog.
-Our attorneys will help you collect evidence that proves you deserve compensation.
+Our dog bite attorneys in Pueblo, Colorado will help you collect evidence that proves you deserve compensation.

 Together, we have over 60 years of legal practice experience.
 We have been admitted to practice in Colorado and federal courts in the United States.

-If you need a Pueblo dog attack injuries lawyer, contact us or visit our location today.
+If you need a Pueblo dog attack injuries lawyer, contact us at (888) 668-1182 or visit one of our offices.
 If you can’t come to us, we are happy to come to you.
-Contact us today and get a free consultation.
+Contact us today for a free consultation.